aarontran/snr-filaments/agenda.md

 Could magnetic damping be compatible with / less distinguishable, even more, if the e- cut-off is super-exponential?
 Figure 12. of Tanaka et al.
+(NEVER MIND WE HAVE BIGGER FISH TO FRY)

 (but I don't think anyone wants to rederive the Green's functions solutions, for this.  we could always turn to finite differences etc but that introduces its own host of problems)

+(can we edit our AAS abstract?)

 Main TO-DOs
 -----------

 In order:

-1. Magnetic damping!
-Code to run fits (manually) w/ various scale lengths.
-   Back to B-damping code.
-Set up infrastructure and run calculations.
-   Aim to have completed numbers in a few days.
-2. Address resolution issue (Pacholczyk + internal integrals), before moving to more full model fits!
+1. Address resolution issue (Pacholczyk + internal integrals), before running more full model fits!
+   Check resolution separately for B-damping models as well.
+So add one more dimension to parameter space and take slices appropriately.
+2. Magnetic damping!
+Make magnetic damping tables, then run fits for all Tycho regions.
+Also fit with eta2 fixed to 1, 0.1, 10.
+3. Re-run spectral fits, both fitting Si/S lines and excising them.
+Show that we recover a clean power law (give the column density / photon indices again).
+4. Use srcutlog (from Brian) to run fits with eta2 fixed at values determined from synchrotron break frequency.
+5. Compute mE values for best loss-limited fits (to compare to data mE's).
+   Do this for best damping-fits too, for completeness.
+   Reason: we expect mE values for fits to be much smaller than data mE values, which are misleading (esp. due to large error bars on lowest energy FWHMs)

+Prepare for Monday (or earlier), in order:

+* Magnetic damping fits (chisqr as a function of `m_E`)
+* mE values from model fit curves (B-damped or loss-limited)
+* Downstream spectral fits w/ lines accounted for
+* Loss-limited fits from srcutlog
+* Get Brian/Rob to okay Kepler numbers

+(once all results are in place, go back to paper!)

+Moving to lower priority:

-3. Set radio spectral index to 0.58 (s = 2.16) (note this in rsch notes)
+1. Set radio spectral index to 0.58 (s = 2.16) (note this in rsch notes)
-4. Check out outliers by hand (why did the fits go wonky), and check manual error computation speed.
+2. Check out outliers by hand (why did the fits go wonky), and check manual error computation speed.
-5. regenerate tables for regions-6 fits.
+3. regenerate tables for regions-6 fits (also damping tables if need be)
-6. Generate Kepler tables, too.
+4. Generate Kepler tables and run full model fits

+Question: what parameters did Sean use to compute SN 1006 profiles, or rule out damping in SN 1006?

-Grouped by individual "pipeline":
+Data processing to-dos, by individual "pipeline":
+(i.e., getting FWHMs/regions/etc)

 * Tycho -- Cull regions-6 out of regions-5, apply blacklist, and manually port
            over derived data products as needed... (add notes in README files).
            Generate all spin-off/variant data products needed...
            (full model errors, after checking resolution + manual approach)

-           Tackle the magnetic damping matter.
-Set up a port of Sean's code and start running calculations.
-Do some trial cases and compute `m_E`.
-Figure out how to show when magnetic damping does matter, or does not matter.

            Try splitting 1-1.7 and 2-3 bands into smaller pieces! (low priority) (run `reproject_obs` and `flux_obs`, double check that I get the